IBM/ibm-event-automation/event-streams/cr-examples/kafka-user/README.md

-# KafkaUser Examples
+# KafkaUser samples
-This directory contains examples for defining KafkaUsers for different combinations of user types, authentication mechanisms and access permissions.
+This directory contains examples for defining KafkaUsers for different combinations of user types, authentication mechanisms, and access permissions.